About the Program

 -

-Over the course of their training, residents will have multiple opportunities to sharpen their procedural skills not only at the bedside but also at a simulation lab located at AdventHealth Orlando at East Orlando Campus.
-Here residents will be trained by faculty members to practice code scenarios, perform common procedures such as central lines, lumbar punctures, etc.
+Over the course of their training, residents will have multiple opportunities to sharpen their procedural skills not only at the bedside but also in the state-of-the-art simulation lab located at AdventHealth Orlando.
+Under the guidance of faculty members, residents practice code scenarios and perform common procedures such as central line placement and lumbar punctures in a controlled, supportive environment.
+The simulation curriculum also includes joint sessions with the ICU teams to reinforce critical care skills and collaborative exercises with surgical teams.

 Every resident is encouraged to participate in scholarly activity.
 Our program aims to support residents through an established Research Advisory Team.
 Dedicated time for scholarly activity is built into the curriculum, with the option for research electives in PGY-2 and PGY-3.